CelestialSimulations/Relative-Sizes-of-Planets/README.md

 ```
 var somedata = ["apples", "oranges","pineapple"];
 ```
-This is a variable in which to store data.
+This is a type of variable, called an 'array', in which to store data.
 This is much more efficient than trying to use a bunch of variables,
 like:

 ```